Astrapotherium

-Astrapotherium ("lightning beast") is an extinct genus of South American mammals that vaguely resembled a small elephant or large tapir.
-However, it was unrelated to elephants or tapirs, but was instead related to other extinct South American ungulates.
-Fossils have been dated from the Early to Middle Miocene.
-Fossil remains of the type species A. magnus have been found in the Santa Cruz Formation in Argentina.
+Astrapotherium ("lightning beast") is an extinct genus of large astrapotherian ungulate native to South America during the early-middle Miocene.
+It is the best known member of the group.
+The type species.
+A. magnus have been found in the Santa Cruz Formation in Argentina.
 Other fossils have been found in the Deseado, Sarmiento, and Aisol Formations of Argentina and Chile (Cura-Mallín Group).

 Description

 Astrapotherium had an elongated body, with a total length around 2.5 m, a weight of nearly 1000 kg, and relatively short limbs.
 Larger estimates suggest its body mass was up to 1600–3500 kg.
 It had small plantigrade feet, and the hind limbs were significantly weaker than the fore limbs.
 Its four canine teeth were elongated to form short tusks, and it had broad, protruding lower incisors, which likely ground against a horny pad in the upper jaw, as in many modern ruminants.

-The nostrils were placed high on the head, which might indicate the presence of a trunk, but could equally be due to other reasons, such as an inflatable nasal cavity.
+Astrapotherium has been inferred to have had a tapir-like proboscis, based on its retracted narials and short upper jaw.